haganbt/PYLON-exporter/README.md

     }
 }
 ```
-In this instance, the filter is ONLY applied to the primary request, not the secondary requests.
-In this example
+In this instance, the filter is ***ONLY applied to the primary*** request, not the secondary requests.
+The first request
-the first request would be made for the top 5 domains where the sentiment is positive.
-For each of the domains
+would be made for the top 5 domains where the sentiment is positive.
+For each of the domains returned, a subsequent
-returned, a request is made for the gender.
-These secondary requests DO NOT include the filter for sentiment as it was
+request is made for the gender.
+These ***secondary requests DO NOT include the filter*** for sentiment as it was only
-only specified as part of the primary request.
+specified as part of the primary request.

 **Nested Filters - Secondary**